Overlooked by many travelers, Civitavecchia Cruise Port is more than just a cruise port or a gateway to Rome.

-At the station, purchase a ticket from the machine or at the manned ticket booth.
+Purchase a ticket from the machine or at the manned ticket booth at the station.
 You must change trains at Rome’s central train station, Termini.
 Remember to validate your ticket before you board the train at one of the Trenitalia machines.

-You can also purchase train tickets before you leave home on Trenitalia’s website.
-Trenitalia is the primary train operator in Italy.
+You can also purchase train tickets before you leave home.
 To book, choose your origin, Fiumicino Aeroporto, destination Civitavecchia and the date and time you want to travel.
 The journey is about 1.5 hours and costs approximately 25 euros per person.
 There are luggage racks on the train where you can place your suitcase.

-When you reach Civitavecchia train station, the distance to the city center is 2km, so hop in a taxi to your hotel, unless you have chosen a hotel within walking distance from the station.
+When you reach Civitavecchia train station, the distance to the city center is 2km, so hop in a taxi to your hotel unless you have chosen a hotel within walking distance.

 Where to stay in Civitavecchia

-It’s easy to visit Civitavecchia on a day trip, but we recommend you make the most of your time here by booking an overnight stay to enjoy the city day and night.
+Visiting Civitavecchia on a day trip is easy, but we recommend you make the most of your time here by booking an overnight stay to enjoy the city day and night.

 Here are our recommended hotels to help you relax and soak up the laid-back atmosphere of this charming, 2nd-century coastal town.